Should You Buy A Home While On Active DutyUpdated: November 7, 2022

 VA Home Loan Eligibility

-The U.S. Department of Veterans Affairs offers affordable home loans for military.
-Once approved by the VA, these loans are provided by private lenders (banks and mortgage companies) and typically do not require a down payment or mortgage insurance because the VA guarantees a portion of the loan against loss, allowing the lender to provide more favorable terms.
-However, if you’re purchasing your home using the VA Home Loan, keep in mind that the home must be your primary residence and there are conditions on the types of properties buyers can purchase.
-To learn more about what you can (and can’t) buy using a VA Home Loan, click here.
+The U.S. Department of Veterans Affairs offers affordable home loans for military personnel.
+Once approved by the VA, these loans are provided by private lenders (banks and mortgage companies).
+These loans typically do not require a down payment or mortgage insurance because the VA guarantees a portion of the loan against loss, allowing the lender to provide more favorable terms.

 Rent vs. Mortgage Payment

 In most markets, a mortgage is cheaper outright than renting.
 Additionally, your basic housing allowance can cover some or all of your mortgage.
-But, when calculating the monthly costs, keep in mind that maintaining a home can bring with it expenditures that renters don’t have including appliance repairs, home maintenance like broken faucets, lawn care, homeownership association fees, insurance, and more.
-When something breaks, you can’t simply call your landlord.
-Is that a responsibility you’re prepared to take on?
+But, when calculating the monthly costs, keep in mind maintaining a home can bring with it expenditures that renters do not have including appliance repairs, home maintenance, lawn care, homeownership association fees, insurance and more.

-However, homeowners do receive tax benefits that renters do not like being able to deduct the interest you pay on your loan from your taxes, which can help offset the monthly costs.
+Homeowners do receive tax benefits that renters do not, like being able to deduct the interest you pay on your loan from your taxes, which can help offset the monthly costs.

 Assess the Local Market

 Unless your job is highly specialized, chances are there is another PCS move in your future.
 Unlike renting, you cannot tell your landlord you are leaving and show your orders to break a lease.
 Think of the property as an investment and ensure your home is marketable in the long term.
 Take stock of the local real estate market and consider what types of homes people are buying – and the average cost of those homes – to assess your ability to move on without substantial investment loss.